GarrettRLee/GarrettRLee/README.md

 ## Work 💻
 I have experience with writing user manuals, training materials, and proposals.
+I have created some coding projects in order to document them and demonstrate my ability to do so.

 ## Tools 🧰
 DITA, HTML, VS Code, Notebook++, Python